doublemoulinet/Morrowind-Modular-Mod-Guide/OPTIONAL.md

 ## Province Mods
 1. [Tamriel Rebuilt](https://www.nexusmods.com/morrowind/mods/42145?)
-	- Download the Main File and Hotfix file.
-Enable "00 Core" and the hotfix ESP
+	- Download the Main File and enable the "00 Core" option
+    - Optional: enable "03 Travel Network for Core and Vvardenfell" and ensure  "TR_Travels.esp" is enabled in your load order
 1. [Skyrim Home of the Nords](https://www.nexusmods.com/morrowind/mods/44921?)
 	- **Grass Plugins**: add the grass ESP to your "Grass Plugins" folder if you created one when installing Remiros' Grass
-		- Grass plugins are optional, as they will decrease performance
+		- Grass plugins are optional, as they will incur a significant performance penalty

 ## Solstheim Overhaul
 1. [Solstheim - Tomb of the Snow Prince](https://www.nexusmods.com/morrowind/mods/46810)